 - A capable and well-structured Senior Management Team made up of of the Head, Deputy Head, Assistant Head (Academic), Assistant Head (Wellbeing), Head of the Junior School and Bursar. - Strong pastoral middle management in the form of Heads of Year, overseen by the Assistant Head (Wellbeing). - Expert curricular leadership through the retention of Heads of Department for individual subjects, ensuring a commitment to the highest academic standards. - Senior School Heads of Department oversee curricular planning throughout the 3-18 school, particularly in Science, Modern Languages and the Expressive subjects. - Objective externally verified tests (CATS) are used at various stages 3-14 in order to provide baseline data and facilitate progress tracking and curricular planning. - Parent Focus Groups provide the opportunity for parents to ask questions, express opinions and discuss any area of interest or concern, pastoral or curricular.
-Focus Groups are in place throughout the School Nursery, P1-P6, P7, S1/2, S3/4 and S5/6. - A full programme of Parents' Evenings and Information Evenings provide parents with detailed feedback on the progress of their children and regular, timely advice at significant points in the year. - Strategic sessions are provided for parents and pupils regarding Option Choices: S2 for S3/4, S4 for S5, S5 for S6.
+Focus Groups are in place throughout the School Nursery, P1-P6, P7, S1/2, S3/4 and S5/6. - A full programme of Parents' Evenings and Information Evenings provide parents with detailed feedback on the progress of their children and regular, timely advice at significant points in the year.
+During the Covid pandemic, these have been held online via the School Cloud platform. - Strategic sessions are provided for parents and pupils regarding Option Choices: S2 for S3/4, S4 for S5, S5 for S6.
 Personal interviews with senior staff are arranged for each pupil, with his or her parents, in S2 and S4. - Improved consistency and quality of subject/course specific information for parents from 3-18 has meant parents and pupils are better informed at the time of option choices. - A comprehensive system of departmental review is in place to monitor performance and promote self-evaluation.
-Heads of Department complete a detailed report on the work of the last session, which is then discussed at a meeting with the Head and the SMT Departmental Link.
-Subsequently, targets are agreed for the forthcoming session. - A staff PRD Committee continues to monitor and review the procedures implemented in accordance with national GTCS requirements. - Regular additional Junior School INSET sessions take place outwith normal timetable to coordinate and promote good practice. - In-Service Days allow whole school discussion and feedback of good practice 3-18. - The School uses Groupcall Messenger extensively in order to communicate more easily with parents via email, text and Groupcall's own 'Expressions' App. - The Modern Language curriculum gives all pupils tuition in French from P1 and enables all pupils to begin two further languages (from German, Spanish and Latin) from S1. - There has been significant development in the use of social media.
+Heads of Department complete a detailed report on the work of the last session, which is then discussed at a meeting with the Head and the SMT Departmental Link. - A staff PRD Committee continues to monitor and review the procedures implemented in accordance with national GTCS requirements. - Regular additional Junior School INSET sessions take place outwith normal timetable to coordinate and promote good practice. - In-Service Days allow whole school discussion and feedback of good practice 3-18. - The School uses Groupcall Messenger extensively in order to communicate more easily with parents via email, text and Groupcall's own 'Expressions' App. - The Modern Language curriculum gives all pupils tuition in French from P1 and enables all pupils to begin two further languages (from German, Spanish and Latin) from S1. - There has been significant development in the use of social media.
 The School now has a strong digital marketing programme across a range of channels, including Facebook, Twitter and Instagram. - The School's traditional publication 'The Turret' continues to evolve and there are both Winter and Summer editions. - A strategic plan has been put in place to re-launch the School's FP operations and to re-connect with former pupils.

-The School roll was 486 at the end of June 2020 (515 at June 2019).
+The School roll was 485 at the end of June 2021 (486 at June 2020).
 Pupil numbers for the relevant year groups are shown below:

-Nursery and Junior school 214 Senior School 272
+Nursery and Junior school 168 Senior School 317

 The Board is aware that the School continues to operate in a challenging economic climate and the School has worked hard to maintain numbers since the downturn in the economy.
 Interest in the School remains strong, however, and there is evidence to confirm the continuing appeal of the School, its staff, ethos and approach.
-The lockdown closure imposed on all schools in March 2020 dictated a move to remote, online learning that continued for the remainder of the school session.
-High quality online provision ensured that the school retained strong parental support.
+The school has retained strong support throughout the Covid pandemic and there is evidence to suggest that this has led to an increased demand for places.